feg-lab/feg-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our group is part of the Genomics Division at the Faculty of Biosciences and Aquaculture at Nord University.
 We are located in stunning natural settings above the Arctic Circle in Bodø, Norway.
-We are housed at the new Noatun building with fantastic genomics lab facilities.
-Nord's campus also houses not one or two, but three recirculating aquatic systems (RAS) for running our experiments.

 {%
   include button.html